appsquickly/typhoon/README.md

 # Who's using it?

 * Just me so far.
-I had a family beach holiday booked over the Christmas/New Year period of 2012, but there was a late typhoon passing over the Philippines, so I rolled-up my sleeves and wrote the DI container I was meaning to get around to.
+I had a family beach holiday booked over the Christmas/New Year period of 2012, but there was a late typhoon passing over the Philippines, so I rolled-up my sleeves and wrote the DI container that I'd been meaning to get around to.
 It's basically feature-complete for version 1.0, and over the coming days I'll be writing more tests and documentation.

 # Authors